 WWII saw the wristwatch become an essential tool for soldiers, with its convenience and reliability proving invaluable in the heat of battle.

-The war saw watchmakers innovate in leaps and bounds; atomic clocks were developed, solar power was harnessed, allowing for more accurate timekeeping than ever before.
+The war saw watchmakers innovate in leaps and bounds; atomic clocks were developed, and solar power was harnessed, allowing for more accurate timekeeping than ever before.

 These advances allowed for watches to be powered longer without interruption, a critical factor when servicemen were operating in remote locations.